Working with you to Manage your Project

 Project management processes and tools help to organize, document, track and report on project tasks and progress.

-We work closely with Project Managers to help avoid any unplanned additions and changes that will exceed budgets, delay schedules, and undo what might have been an efficient and cost effective plan for your website.
+We work closely with Project Managers to help avoid any unplanned additions and changes that will exceed budgets, delay schedules, and undo what might have been an efficient and cost effective plan for your course or website.

 Making a Plan